gavinbarrett/DevBlog/README.md

-## urandom
+## urandom.blog
-This is a personal blog for my thoughts and prototypes.
+This project is for blogging about my experiences as a developer and sharing knowledge with others.